- Mummy! Toad's doing another poo in the car! Toad always does poos in the car.

 My weekly bin audits showed we were doing pretty well on food waste.
 We only generate around 200g per week and most of that is the kind of waste I can't put in my compost or feed to my chickens.
-We didn't make any changes here, although I did rethink how we disposed of bagged dog poo from our two dogs.
+We didn't make any changes here.

 Avoid food waste

 For most Australians, avoiding food waste is a worthwhile thing to do.
 The average ACT household generates around 3.5 kilograms of food waste each week, which leads to over 350 kilograms of CO2e from landfill each year.
 Much of this is edible food that should never have been thrown out in the first place.

 I went out to Canberra's Recycling Discovery Hub to chat to Robbie Ladbrook, who works for ACT Government's ACT NOWaste.
 Robbie agreed that food and garden organic waste were the next big challenge.
 "The ACT Government is introducing a third bin for garden waste at the moment," she said.
 "But that won't deal with our food waste.
 We've announced a Roadmap that will include a kerbside collection system for food and garden organics, but it takes time.
 We have to select the right processing facility and the right site.
 Some councils have rushed this and ended up with a contaminated end product that has no market, so it ends up in landfill."